gitlabhq/gitlabhq/doc/pages/README.md

 ## Group pages

-You can create a group page in context of your group.
-The project for group page must be written in lower.
+To create a page for a group, add a new project to it.
+The project name must be lowercased.

-If you have a group `TheRug` and pages are hosted under `Example.com` in order to create a group page create a new project named `therug.example.com`.
+For example, if you have a group called `TheRug` and pages are hosted under `Example.com`, create a project named `therug.example.com`.

 ## Enable the pages feature in your project